-You should be aware that payment of a deposit and/or signing any documents might mean you have entered into a contract and are bound by the terms and conditions of that contract even if you haven’t read it.
+You should be aware that payment of a deposit and/or signing any documents might mean you’ve entered into a contract and are bound by the terms and conditions of that contract, even if you haven’t read it.
 Also, be aware that despite what’s in the contract, there may be terms and conditions outside the agreement that the law imposes on you.

 Consider the terms that you’re being offered and compare what’s being offered by different providers of the same service.